 Campuses, administrative or academic departments or offices may not develop policies that conflict or override other active policies or violate current university contract terms.
 Unit policies must be compliant with any applicable university policy.
 In the event a conflict exists or develops between a university-wide Policy and a Unit Policy, the university-wide Policy will prevail.

 The Policy Program will assist the campuses in assuring alignment with the specifications above.

 f.
 Implementation of a Policy

 The related communication and implementing procedures will be included in the policy development process.

 Policy Owner will coordinate the implementation of the policy and corresponding communication plans and training as applicable.
-The Policy Owner will direct developing and administering procedures, communications and training related to the policy and timely revisions.
-The Policy Owner will work with Policy Working Group to finalize procedures and the implementation timeline for a given policy.
-The Policy Owners will have the ultimate responsibility for approving and implementing any necessary metrics for measuring and monitoring compliance with an approved policy.
+The Policy Owner will direct the development and administration of procedures, communications and training related to the policy, and timely revisions.
+The Policy Owner will work with the Policy Working Group to finalize procedures and the implementation timeline for a given policy.
+The Policy Owner will have the ultimate responsibility for approving and implementing any necessary metrics for measuring and monitoring compliance of an approved policy.

 g.
 Interim Policy